Is it nothing to you, all you who pass by?

 It is now the day after the crucifixion, and if we are to take it seriously, we must pause for a minute and reflect on what Jesus’ first disciples must have been dealing with on that day after.
 We cannot say for sure because Scripture is largely silent about this (but cf. John 20.19; Luke 24.13-24 for clues), but surely they would have been absolutely devastated.
 The most wonderful person they had ever known had been brutally and unjustly executed.
 The women had seen his bloodied and pierced body taken down from the cross and buried.
 The man his disciples had hoped was Israel’s Messiah was dead and every good Jew knew that God’s Messiah didn’t get crucified like a criminal—or so they thought.

-Surely today’s texts would have reflected the utter devastation and hopelessness Jesus’ followers must have felt on that first Saturday, much like many of feel during this pandemic.
+Surely today’s texts would have reflected the utter devastation and hopelessness Jesus’ followers must have felt on that first Saturday.
 Like the psalmist above, surely they (like we) were asking the “why questions”—Why did this happen to Jesus?
 Why did God allow this to happen?
 Where was God in all of it?
 Why had he apparently abandoned not only Jesus but them as well?
 For you see, Jesus’ followers did not have the advantage of 20-20 hindsight we have.
 They were definitely not expecting Jesus to be raised from the dead because there was nothing in their Scripture that would have prepared them for what God did in Jesus that first Easter Sunday.
 And we fail to take Jesus’ death seriously if we gloss over all this and simply want to skip ahead to tomorrow.

 But that is not how life works, is it?
 We typically don’t have the advantage of 20-20 hindsight as we live out our days and here is where we can learn some things about faith and hope in the midst of our own desolation as we reflect on the devastation Jesus’ followers must have felt the day after his crucifixion.
-In addition to the plague that besets us, each one of us has our own hurts and sorrows and brokenness.
+Each one of us has our own hurts and sorrows and brokenness.
 Perhaps it stems from a job we did not get or that we lost.
 Perhaps a loved one got sick and died despite our prayers for healing.
 Perhaps we have had our families torn apart by divorce or addiction.
 Like Jesus’ first disciples, we too have had our expectations violated, especially now, and typically more than once.
 We’ve had our hopes and dreams shattered to one degree or another, and like Jesus’ first disciples, we look around and ask why.
-In the midst of Covid19 we wonder where God is in it all and why he has apparently abandoned us.
+We wonder where God is in it all and why he has apparently abandoned us.

 And this is precisely why Holy Saturday can be helpful to us because if we really believe in a sovereign God, Holy Saturday is a time when we must wait on him and see how he is going to act in our lives, both individually and collectively.
 We must put aside our limited expectations and wait and see what God is going to do in and through us.
 Like the psalmist in his utter desolation above, we too must cling to our hope in God and his mercy, in God and his sovereign power, and in doing so we will discover that we gain some much needed and desired patience.
 It is a patience tempered with humility as we wait on our Sovereign God to see what he will do to bring new life out of our own desolation, fears, and violated expectations.

 We wait on this Holy Saturday even though it is not entirely possible to block out the wondrous truth that happened that first Easter.
 Unlike Jesus’ first disciples, we do know how the story turns out.
 While we didn’t expect a crucified Messiah, we have seen his dead body taken down from the cross and we have seen the empty tomb and heard the stunned and joyous testimony of the first eyewitnesses.
 And like his first disciples, this has violated our expectations.
 But we realize that God’s power and plans for us are so much better than our own.
-As we wait for Easter morning on this Holy Saturday in the middle of this plague, we are reminded that despite our failures, hurts, fears, and brokenness, despite the virus that is rampaging around us (and God forbid in the midst of some of us), God is a sovereign and merciful God, capable of bringing about New Creation from our desolation, and all this helps us wait on God this day during this plague with hope, real hope.
+As we wait for Easter morning on this Holy Saturday, we are reminded that despite our failures, hurts, fears, and brokenness, God is a sovereign and merciful God, capable of bringing about New Creation from our desolation, and all this helps us wait on God this day with hope, real hope.